 Clear aligners offer the flexibility of removing the aligners when needed especially on special occasions or for meetings.
 The aligners can be removed for 2-4 hours daily, unlike the fixed braces.
 You can remove your aligners when you want to eat or clean your teeth.

-Clear aligners have a few downsides.
+Clear aligners have a few considerations.
 Your teeth must be cleaned after eating or drinking anything other than water before putting the aligners back.
-This will reduce the chances of bacteria getting stuck beneath the aligners.
+This reduces the chances of bacteria getting stuck beneath the aligners.
 Wearing clear aligners requires discipline to ensure the aligners are worn for the required number of hours each day.
 Treatment with clear aligners can take between 9 – 18 months.

 Your dentist may not recommend clear aligners for you and that will depend on the severity of your case.